 “Dogging is definitely becoming accepted by the general public, but it is something that we have always done.
 In the old days we did it all the time in the open, so it is more natural for us to lie in the grass rather than on a bed.
 That’s something we are discovering now and which is making us return to our roots.”

-Signs request that anyone wishing to do the dirty in the park consider other park users and that the space is used by children during the day; activity of this kind is therefore restricted to the evenings and during the night.
-Police also have the power to arrest people who have sex in the park who can be considered to be purposefully trying to cause offence.
+Signs request that anyone wishing to do the dirty in the park consider other park users and that children use the space during the day; activity of this kind is therefore restricted to the evenings and during the night.
+Police also have the power to arrest people who have sex in the park who can be considered to be purposefully trying to offend.

 In other European countries, public sex is dealt with under different laws and varying degrees of tolerance.

 However, being nude in Germany is legal in designated ‘naked zones’ and nudity is legal in many European countries.
-In fact, it is considered a fundamental right by some (Spain).
+It is considered a fundamental right by some (Spain).

 So, if you are considering having sex outdoors or in a public place, it is recommended that you make yourself aware of the local laws.
 Failure to do so could result in a criminal offence being committed and may land you with a sizeable fine or, worse, facing time in jail.